YotaYota/java-cert-summary/java-summary.md

 - Java put classes in *packages*.
 - Import statements tell Java which packages to look in for classes.
+- packages beginning with java or javax comes with the JDK
 - Naming rules are the same as for variable names.
 - Wildcard imports `.*` imports all classes in package, but not in child packages.
 - Only one wildcard can be used, and it must be used at the end of the line